Excise, Overhead, Handling

-A term that appeared on automotive bills of sale prior to the 1971.
-It appeared as the initialism E.O.H. and referred mostly to the excise tax on automobiles built for highway use and was used to pay for the expanding highway system.
-It also referred to operating overhead in selling the vehicle and handling charges.
+"Excise, Overhead, Handling" was an abbreviation that appeared on some automotive bills of sale prior to 1971.
+It appeared as the initialism E.O.H., referring to a federal excise tax on motor vehicles and, in some contexts, dealer overhead and handling charges.

-During the 50s the tax was 10% of the wholesale price of the vehicle and was used for highway construction.
-It was reduced to 6 and 7% during the 60s and then repealed in 1971.
+During the 1950s, the tax was 10% of the wholesale price of the vehicle and was used for highway construction.
+It was reduced to 6-7% during the '60s and then repealed in 1971.

-There was also a 2.5% dealer holdback that was paid to the dealer from the factory when the car was sold.